net-daemon/docs/docs/hass_model/hass_model_codegen.md

 nd-codegen
 `

-When the tool it is run from the folder of your NetDaemon project that contains an `appsettings.json` or `appsettings.development.json` file it will automatically use the connection settings from that config file to connect to Home Assistant.
-It wil output a single file `HomeAssistantGenerated.cs` that contains all the generated code.
+When the tool is run from the folder of your NetDaemon project that contains an `appsettings.json` or `appsettings.development.json` file it will automatically use the connection settings from that config file to connect to Home Assistant.
+It will output a single file `HomeAssistantGenerated.cs` that contains all the generated code.

-The generated code contains the followig
+The generated code contains the following:

-* A class `Entities` that provides properties to navigate to all existig entities in Home Assistant via intellisense
+* A class `Entities` that provides properties to navigate to all existing entities in Home Assistant via intellisense
-* A record derived from `Entity` for each domain that has entities in Home assistant
+* A record derived from `Entity` for each domain that has entities in Home Assistant
 * A record with all the attributes of all entities in a specific domain, so they can be accessed via typed properties

-* A class `Services` that provides acces to all services in Home Assitant via their domain
+* A class `Services` that provides access to all services in Home Assistant via their domain
 * Extension methods for each service that takes an entity as a target

 ## Commandline arguments